JSSatchell/HyperSearch/README.md

     Delete-1

+To remove a sequential range of links, type "Delete-" followed by the first number of the range, then "-" and the last number of the range

+    Delete-1-5

-To remove the current category, type "Delete--" and select "Yes" on the prompt
+To remove the current category, type "Delete-" followed by "Category" and select "Yes" on the prompt

-    Delete--
+    Delete-Category

 ---